AMichaelDS/SQL/European Soccer Data.md

 ![image](https://github.com/AMichaelDS/SQL/assets/132055953/362621b6-cd54-4934-8b27-732925a8552f)
 ![image](https://github.com/AMichaelDS/SQL/assets/132055953/f821eb9c-0639-45d5-bfa2-2884bb0860e8)

+Lionel Messi has the highest player rating out of all the other player.

 #### Highest For Each Rating
 I use dynamic SQL script to create tables containing player with the highest rating for each attribute.